 Unschooling families and those on a purely delight-directed path may wish to be more intentional during the high school years.
-If you’ve been lax about record keeping, tighten your belt now so that your student is prepared to show a potential employer or college what she did during her last years of school.
+If you’ve been lax about record keeping, tighten your belt now so that your student is prepared to show a potential employer or college what she/he did during her/his last years of school.

 Look Beyond Your Walls

 Learn what resources are available for online and local classes at both high schools and colleges.
 Many older teens are ready to spread their wings by attending classes, and this will give you a break from having to teach every difficult high school subject.
 Can’t find a history, literature, or chemistry class that you like?
 Hire a local expert to teach your teen and a few of their friends.

 Skills to develop: Shore up Reading skills.
 Wherever your student is at in reading, help them learn to enjoy it, reaching Literary levels and beyond.
 Classics are a good choice, but if your student is a reluctant reader, start with books they enjoy.
 Extent their reading and comfort level, challenging them with books of greater difficulty.
 One of the best things you can do for your child is to inspire in them a love for reading and books.
 Let your students see you reading books and enjoying them!
 You can even have a special book time in the day.
 Make it memorable, with tea and maybe classical music, a special time to look forward to.
 Be sure that you are reading a book too, not doing dishes or laundry, or they will learn that reading is something adults make kids do but grow out of when they reach adulthood.
 Since the goal is life-long learning, we need to demonstrate that we are life-long learners too.